 We sincerely wish you all, the warmest of the holiday season, with continued love, family, health and friendship.
 Without the joy that you bring to us everyday, we wouldn’t be here today.

-We have our own favorite peanut butter cookie recipe, but found this inspired decoration and couldn’t help it but to decorate our cookies in the same way.
+We have our own favorite peanut butter cookie recipe, but found an inspired decorationand couldn’t help it but to decorate our cookies in the same way.
 Rudolph makes us smile, big.

 Enjoy the video, the cookies, Rudolph and his friends.
 And we’re sending our love to you all this holiday season.